Programming with RoboBlocky

 Programming with RoboBlockly and Ch

-RoboBlockly has Ch built into it.
-This allows students to make a gradual transition from controlling Linkbots using RoboBlockly's drag-and-drop programming blocks to learning and using the actual Ch code instructions being sent to the robot.
-As an example, the image of the RoboBlockly Workspace on the right above shows two instruction blocks for "driveDistance" that have been dragged from RoboBlockly's center section to the Workspace.
+RoboBlocky has Ch built into it.
+This allows students to make a gradual transition from controlling Linkbots using RoboBlocky's drag-and-drop programming blocks to learning and using the actual Ch code instructions being sent to the robot.
+As an example, the image of the RoboBlocky Workspace on the right above shows two instruction blocks for "driveDistance" that have been dragged from RoboBlocky's center section to the Workspace.
 The instructions will be executed from top to bottom and the robot image on the grid will move along the number line to position 10 first and then move back to position 5, leaving the trace as shown in the image on the left (as will a hardware Linkbot, if connected).
-The actual Ch code for these instructions may optionally also be displayed by clicking RoboBlockly's "Show Ch" button.
+The actual Ch code for these instructions may optionally also be displayed by clicking RoboBlocky's "Show Ch" button.
 The image above shows the side-by-side comparison that is displayed, enabling the student, when ready, to learn more about the details of robot programming and its math application on the number line.